 The lining of your digestive tract is just one cell layer thick.
-These highly specialized cells, called enterocytes, form a barrier between you, your bloodstream, and your immune system, and the outside world that comes in through your mouth in the form of foods, bacteria, medications, and toxins.
+These highly specialized cells, called enterocytes, form a barrier between you, your bloodstream, your immune system, and the outside world that comes in through your mouth in the form of food, drink, medication, bacteria, and toxins.

 There are many ill effects of leaky gut.
-As a result of your immune system being exposed to foods and bacteria and chemicals it was never meant to see, it can flip into a permanent state of “on” sending a constant barrage of inflammatory chemicals through your body.
+As a result of your immune system being exposed to foods, bacteria, and chemicals it was never meant to see, it can flip into a permanent state of “on” sending a constant barrage of inflammatory chemicals through your body.

 Here are 7 simple things you can do to heal leaky gut syndrome for good.

-Gluten, dairy, sugar, processed foods, pesticide-treated foods (aka GMO crops), and alcohol, are some of the most common foods that mount an assault on the sensitive cells that line your gut.
+Gluten, dairy, sugar, processed foods, pesticide-treated foods (aka GMO crops), and alcohol, are some of the most common foods that mount an assault on the sensitive cells lining your gut.
 If you want to heal leaky gut syndrome, we recommend cutting out these foods for at least three months and avoiding them in excess thereafter.

 Stress hormones attack and break down the tight junctions that hold the cells that line your digestive tract together.
 When you reduce stress hormones like cortisol and epinephrine through rest and relaxation, eating mindfully, and meditation, these tight junctions can heal.

 Enzymes taken regularly with meals help break down large proteins and bacterial products that can damage the lining of the gut.
 We recommend taking a broad-spectrum enzyme prior to eating protein and fat-rich foods to support digestion and prevent irritation of the intestinal lining.

 N-butyrate, a short-chain fatty acid, helps feed the cells that line the gut and help them heal.
 Your gut bacteria can produce more n-butyrate if you feed them soluble fibers in fruits and vegetables.
 You also can get n-butyrate in the form of Ghee, which is clarified butter.
 Another source of healthy fat is coconut oil, which contains medium-chain fatty acids that are good for the gut!